-Figure 15: Out-of-Merit Dispatch and Congestion Events
+Figure 15: Out-of-Merit Dispatch and Congestion Events October 2016 - December 2016

-The figure shows only two days with flow-based curtailments (represented by blue bars).
-Since neither of events impacted Duke congestion leading to curtailments (which would be represented by red bars), no further evaluation is needed.
+The figure shows nine days with flow-based curtailments (represented by blue bars).
+There was minimal impact from Duke generation on the congestion.
+Four days had some impact represented by the red bars, but that impact from the out-of-merit dispatch was always less than nine MW, which is not significant.
+Therefore, no further evaluation is needed.